The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

 The degree of optimality of syntactic dependency distances -- reflecting the manifestation of the dependency distance minimization principle -- has been investigated for two decades \parencite{Hawkins1998a,Ferrer2004b,Tily2010a,Gulordava2015,Gulordava2016a,Ferrer2020b}.
-In contrast, the degree of optimality of word lengths has been investigated only recently \parencite{Ferrer2018b,Pimentel2021a}.
-This degree of optimization has been measured with the score \parencite{Borda2011a,Ferrer2018b}
+In contrast, the degree of optimality of word lengths has been investigated only recently \parencite{Ferrer2018b,Moreno2021a,Pimentel2021a}.
+This degree of optimization has been measured with the $\eta$-score \parencite{Borda2011a,Ferrer2018b,Pimentel2021a}\footnote{For \textcite{Pimentel2021a}, see Fig. 5.}:

-where $L$ is the average length of tokens and $L_{min}$ is the minimum baseline, namely the minimum value that $L$ can achieve.
-The analyses using $\eta$ indicate that languages are $30\%$ optimal on average under non-singular coding and $40\%$ optimal on average under unique decodability \parencite{Ferrer2018b}.
+where $L$ is the average length of tokens, as defined in Equation~\ref{eq:mean_type_length} above, and $L_{min}$ is the \textit{minimum baseline}, namely, the minimum value that $L$ can achieve -- given certain assumptions.
+We say that a language is $x\%$ optimal with respect to $\eta$ if $\eta = x/100$ (we apply the same convention to other scores).
+The analyses using $\eta$ indicate that languages are $30\%$ optimal on average under \textit{non-singular} coding and $40\%$ optimal on average under \textit{unique decodability} \parencite{Ferrer2018b}.

 Here we will investigate the degree of optimality of languages with two new scores that we develop from recent research on the optimality of dependency distances \parencite{Ferrer2020b}.
 One is

 where $L_r$ is the random baseline for $L$.
 The other is